Template Syntax 6.0

 The template expression language employs a subset of Dart syntax supplemented with a few special operators for specific scenarios.
 The next sections cover two of these operators: pipe and safe navigation operator.

-The result of an expression might require some transformation before it’s ready to use in a binding.
+The pipe operator (The result of an expression might require some transformation before it’s ready to use in a binding.
 For example, you might display a number as a currency, force text to uppercase, or filter a list and sort it.

 <div>Title through uppercase pipe: {{title | uppercase}}</div>